-The round tip steak is an affordable cut of beef that's perfect for the grill or broiler.
-From the loin edge of the round primal at the cow's rear end, it's one of the best choices of steak for fajitas, kebabs, and stir-fry dishes, especially if your recipe includes a marinade.
-If you're on a budget and enjoy cooking up different types of steak meals, this is an excellent option.
+The round tip steak is an affordable cut of beef perfect for the grill or broiler.
+From the loin edge of the round primal at the cow's rear end, it's one of the best choices for fajitas, kebabs, and stir-fry dishes, especially if your recipe includes a marinade.

-Cut from the tip of the round primal, the round tip steak is typically untrimmed, so it still has fat along the end.
+Cut from the tip of the round primal, the round tip steak is typically sold untrimmed, so it still has fat along the edge.
 If it is trimmed, it may be called a trimmed tip steak or ball tip steak.
-Since this steak is cut from near the tenderloin, it is quite tender, more so than other round steaks your butcher may offer.
+Since this steak comes from the section next to the sirloin, it is more tender than other round steaks your butcher may offer.
 But it's still a lean piece of meat cut from the heavily used muscles in the cow's rump.

-This steak is sometimes called a sirloin tip steak because of its proximity to the sirloin primal.
-That makes it an economical steak when compared to expensive sirloin cuts like a top sirloin steak, though it generally costs more than other round steaks.
+This steak often gets labeled as a sirloin tip steak because of its proximity to the sirloin subprimal.
+It's an economical steak when compared to expensive sirloin cuts such as the top sirloin steak, though it generally costs more than other round steaks.

-To add to the confusion, the round tip steak can go by even more names.
+To add to the confusion, the round tip steak can go by other names.
 You might see it referred to as a breakfast steak, tip steak, knuckle steak, round knuckle peeled, or tip center steak.

-- While this is a good cut of beef for the grill or broiler, it is an excellent choice for kebabs, fajitas, stir-fry and other dishes in which it will be cut up before cooking.
+This is a good steak for the grill or broiler, and it makes an excellent choice for kebabs, fajitas, stir-fry, and other dishes that require cooking chunks of meat.
 The uniformity of the muscle in a round tip steak and its lower cost make it perfect for these purposes.
-Many of these dishes require a marinade for flavor and tenderness anyway, so it is the ideal choice.
+Many of these dishes require a marinade for flavor and tenderness anyway, so it makes an ideal choice.